brandongregory/dndhelp/src/5e-build-guides/spear-and-quarterstaff-builds.md

 ### Piercer

-You gain a bonus to Strength or Dexterity, making this useful for Strength or Dexterity builds, but the feat basically just gives you a small potential boost to damage with spears.
+You gain a bonus to Strength or Dexterity, making this useful for Strength or Dexterity builds, but the feat gives you a small potential boost to damage with spears.
 It can be useful, but not as much as other options on this list.